twitter-archive/gizzard/README.markdown

 Gizzard is designed to replicate data across any network-available data storage service.
 This could be a relational database, Lucene, Redis, or anything you can imagine.
-As a general rule, Gizzard requires that all write operations be idempotent AND commutative (see the section on Fault Tolerance and Migrations), so this places some constraints on how you may use the back-end store.
+As a general rule, Gizzard requires that all write operations be idempotent *and* commutative (see the section on Fault Tolerance and Migrations), so this places some constraints on how you may use the back-end store.
 In particular, Gizzard does not guarantee that write operations are applied in order.
 It is therefore imperative that the system is